-In the churches of Bishop Cyril of Jerusalem the Resurrection was celebrated every Sunday, but the Crucifixion was commemorated only on Good Friday.
-Unlike Gnostic Christians who denied the reality of the Crucifixion, early orthodox Christians did accept it but did not make it central to worship.
-Many early churches were decorated in ways that made them an earthly paradise-a heaven on earth.
-St. Ambrose, the Italian bishop who baptized St. Augustine in AD 387, believed that Paradise was not only present in churches but also in the souls of all believers at baptism.
-The early Christians took very seriously Jesus' proclamation in Luke's Gospel that "the Kingdom of God is in your midst" (17:20, NIV)
+St. Ambrose, the Italian bishop who baptized St. Augustine in AD 387, believed that Paradise was not only present in churches but also in the souls of all believers.
+The early Christians took very seriously Jesus' proclamation in Luke's Gospel that "the Kingdom of God is in your midst" (17:20, NIV).

 Before the 10th Century the sacramental bread and wine represented a heavenly transfer of Christ's glorified body and blood, but after that orthodoxy required that one believe that it was the crucified body and blood.
-In contrast many early theologians pointed out that Jesus declared that the wine and bread were his blood and body before he was crucified.
+Many early theologians pointed out that Jesus declared that the wine and bread were his blood and body before he was crucified.

-Cyril of Jerusalem preached that the Eucharist represented a "spiritual sacrifice of a bloodless offering."
+Cyril of Jerusalem, made bishop in AD 350, preached that the Eucharist represented a "spiritual sacrifice of a bloodless offering."
 At the moment that the bread and wine were consecrated the Holy Spirit descended to earth and reopened the gates of a New Eden and a new humanity restored by Christ.